-Deerfield, Illinois Ban Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them
+Deerfield, Illinois Bans Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them

 — LogikReks (@RecklessLogik) April 3, 2018

-The law has already been promised a court challenge on Constitutional Grounds, according to WGN-TV (Chicago).
+The law has already been promised a court challenge on constitutional grounds, according to WGN-TV (Chicago).
 Illinois-based Guns Save Life has promised to sue to stop implementation of the law, saying it violates Deerfield residents’ Second Amendment rights.

 John Boch, president of Guns Save Life, promised a fight.